SavionW-Works/CSC-211-Labs/README.md

 Lab  9 - FIFO Queue with Structures <br />
 Lab 10 - Practice Assigning Pointers <br />
 Lab 11 - Redo of Lab 8, but with Pointers <br />
-Lab 12 - Redo of Lab 8, but with Pointers and Dynamic Arrays <br />
+Lab 12 - Redo of Lab 11, but with Dynamic Arrays <br />
 Lab 13 - Practice with Header, Main and Implementation Files <br />
 Lab 14 - Practice with Classes <br />
+Lab 15 - Redo of Lab 8, but with Classes
 Lab 16 - Practice with Inline and Friend Functions <br />
-Lab 17 - Redo of Lab 16 with additional Inline functions <br />
+Lab 17 - Redo of Lab 16, but with additional Inline functions <br />